mavery-seu/learn-python-the-right-way/manuscript/chapter03_Hello_little_turtles.md

 **loop body**

 Any number of statements nested inside a loop.
-The nesting is indicated by the fact that the statements are indented under the `for` loop statement.
+The nesting is indicated by the fact that the statements are indented under the <mark>for</mark> loop statement.

 **loop variable**

-A variable used as part of a `for` loop.
+A variable used as part of a <mark>for</mark> loop.
 It is assigned a different value on each iteration of the loop.

 **instance**